rossbeazley/androidwear-myfirstwatchface/readme.md

  - remove persistence of other stuff except chosen option
  - get rid of all the string stuff in colour + rotation

- - When Config Menu Option chosen for colour and rotation, need to announce change
+ - DONE When Config Menu Option chosen for colour and rotation, need to announce change

+ - Hours colour option

 2. remove duplication in view rendering,
  - collapse interfaces into one